harrisonhys/movieapp/readme.md

 ## :dart: About ##

-This is a coding test on the recruitment step of Python Backend Develope at the company "Omni App Solutions".
+This is a coding test on the recruitment step Omni App Solutions for Python Backend Developer position

 This application is built using <a href="https://www.djangoproject.com">Django</a>